-One of these ôban designs by Hironobu is shown on the right, a deluxe-edition portrayal of Arashi Tokusaburô IV (嵐徳三郎) as Hangakujo (半がく女) in the play Wada gassen onna maizuru (The battles of Wada and the female dancing crane: 和田合戦女舞鶴) in 5/1865 at the Takeda Theater, Osaka.
-The printer-publisher for this design affixed his hand-stamped seal in the lower left margin, reading suri-shi Horikame (摺師堀亀).
+One of these ôban designs by Hironobu is shown above, a deluxe-edition portrayal of Arashi Tokusaburô IV (嵐徳三郎) as Hangakujo (半がく女) in the play Wada gassen onna maizuru (The battles of Wada and the female dancing crane: 和田合戦女舞鶴) in 5/1865 at the Takeda Theater, Osaka.
+The printer-publisher for this design affixed his hand-stamped seal in the lower left margin, reading suri-shi ("master printer") Horikame (摺師堀亀).
 Horikame was a master printer who likely distributed the design and thus acted as a publisher.

 Despite the rather late date for this design in the ukiyo-e tradition, it compares favorably with the finest deluxe pre-Tenpô kaikaku kamigata-e.
 It is characterized by superb block carving and printing, including extensive shômen-zuri (burnishing: 正面摺) throughout and a bronze metallic pattern on the inner blue robe, preserved here on a very large sheet with exceptionally wide margins.